 Working through emotional, mental, peer, parent, family or even social media concerns is all part of this complex stage in building identity and having a competent and unbiased counselor allows for productive growth.
 In an article published in the Journal of Developmental and Behavioral Pediatrics, CDC researchers found that, as of 2011-2012, more than 1 in 20, or 2.6 million, U.S. children aged 6-17 years had current anxiety or depression that had previously been diagnosed by a healthcare provider.
 These parent report data showed slightly more boys than girls had a diagnosis of anxiety or depression.
 About 1 in 5 children with current anxiety and depression did not receive mental health treatment in the past year.

-The number of situations associated with parenting and families is endless, but common conflicts can include in-laws sticking their nose your relationship, difference in opinion when it comes to raising children, and even trauma, such as domestic violence, or alcohol and drug abuse.
+The number of situations associated with parenting and families is endless, but common conflicts can include in-law issues, difference in opinion when it comes to raising children, and even trauma, such as domestic violence, or alcohol and drug abuse.
 It can be challenging to watch family members struggle, and in most cases, you may not know how to resolve the problem.
 Seeking support from a mental health professional can help parents and families develop acceptance and skills to repair relationships that may seem unsalvageable.

 Other parenting and family issues may include: